Arrangements for Summer Term 2021

 Your college team will also ring to check in on how you're feeling and your wellbeing.
 If you need help with shopping, laundry (if you're on campus) or prescription collection, just ask.

 We want to reassure everyone that the University is not closed.
 Study spaces, the Library, accommodation, our on-campus supermarkets, on-campus catering, and student support services all remain available.
-We are reviewing all of our health and safety risk assessments around campus, to provide assurance that we are operating as safely as possible in these difficult circumstances.
+We have reviewed our health and safety risk assessments, to ensure that we are operating as safely as possible in these difficult circumstances.

 Our student support teams, including Open Door and Disability, Student Hub, Security, Colleges, Conduct and Respect, Academic Skills Support and Careers are still available to students online.